 Kajabi doesn’t offer a free plan but they do offer a free trial.
 Normally, they offer a 14-day trial but you can double your free trial as part of their 28-day challenge.

 The lowest tier on Teachable is their free plan where you pay $1+10% transaction fees for every sale.
-However, do keep in mind that most of Teachable’s features aren’t available on the free plan.
+However, do keep in mind that most of Teachable’s features aren’t available on the free plan and you can have a maximum of 10 students.

 The next plan is the Basic Plan that costs $39/month and you pay 5% transaction fees.
 On the Basic Plan, you’ll get access to features like coupons, dripping, affiliate marketing, ability to send emails etc.